From 28/12/2023 to 09/01/2025

 Jump on a bike and pedal around charming Hoi An – the best way to see the town and surrounding countryside.

-Limestone karsts, blue-green waters, mysterious caves and ancient jungle – Cat Ba Island feels a lot like paradise, and you’ll be helping the locals out by keeping it pristine.
+See limestone karsts, blue-green waters, mysterious caves and ancient jungle on Cat Ba Island – this place feels a lot like paradise, and you’ll be kayaking your way through its hidden bays.

 Breakfasts Included: 3.